raspberrypilearning/lamp-web-server-with-wordpress/en/step_3.md

 You will also be able to open this web page from any other computer on your network using the IP address of your Raspberry Pi, e.g. `http://192.168.1.10`.

+--- task ---
 To find out your Raspberry Pi's IP address, type `hostname -I` into the terminal window.
 Your Raspberry Pi's [IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) is a really useful and will allow you to remotely access it.
+--- /task ---

 ### Changing the default web page

 This default web page is just a HTML file on the file system.
 It is located at `/var/www/html/index.html`.

+--- task ---
-- Navigate to this directory in the terminal and have a look at what's inside:
+Navigate to this directory in the terminal and have a look at what's inside:

 ```
 cd /var/www/html
 ls -al
 ```
+--- /task ---

 You should see this in the window: